8 Things I Learned When My Sister Died

 4. Showing up is enough

 No one knows exactly what to do when someone is dying.
-You can’t know, really.
 It’s surreal and awkward, and even if you’ve experienced it before, you haven’t ever experienced it with this particular person before.
 On the 16-hour train ride to be with my family, I wondered what I was supposed to do when I got there; what I was supposed to say.
 It turned out not to matter.
-Being there was all there was.
+Being there was all that mattered.

 5. There will always be laughter

-I was getting over a bad cold when I showed up at my sister’s house, and I still had a nasty-sounding cough.
-That first afternoon, as she dozed in her recliner, doped up on pain medication and wearing giant Tweety Bird slippers on her feet, and I read through the information packet left by the hospice team, I had a coughing fit and she suddenly opened her eyes and said, “well, that’s lovely,” in the same dry, sarcastic way she’d always had.
+I was getting over a bad cold and still had a nasty-sounding cough when I showed up at my sister’s house.
+That first afternoon, as she dozed in her recliner, doped up on pain medication and sporting giant Tweety Bird slippers, and I read through the information packet left by the hospice team, I had a coughing fit.
+She opened her eyes suddenly and said, “well, that’s lovely,” in the same sarcastic way she always had.
 Remembering still makes me laugh.

 6. You’ll surprise yourself

 You think to yourself, my sister is going to die, but you don’t really believe it will happen.
-You think, I’ve known this day was coming for a long time, and you tell yourself you’ll be very brave, and you’ll kiss her and tell her it’s okay to let go, that you love her very much and you don’t want her to hurt anymore.
-But you won’t be able to say it.
-You kiss her until she tells you to stop (“that’s enough,” she says in a voice thick with pain but still big-sisterly as ever), but when you try to speak, you cry and cry and you can’t tell her to let go, even though you think that’s what you’re supposed to say, because that’s what they say in the movies.
+You think, I’ve known this day was coming for a long time, and you tell yourself you’ll be very brave, and you’ll kiss her and tell her it’s okay to let go, just like they do in the movies.
+You’ll tell her you love her very much and you don’t want her to hurt anymore.
+But you won’t be able to.
+You kiss her until she tells you to stop (“that’s enough,” she says in a voice thick with pain but still big-sisterly as ever), and when you try to speak, you cry and cry and all your words stick in your throat.

 7. We don’t know anything